Multi-GI 5 Reviews: The right probiotic blend for you?

 Kefir

 Kefir bears many similarities to yogurt in flavor, texture, and health benefits.
-In most cases, kefir provides a greater variety and quantity of good bacteria than yogurt.
+In most cases, it provides a greater variety and quantity of good bacteria than yogurt.

 Kombucha

 Kombucha is a fermented tea drink with origins in ancient China.
-It's become popular in the West over the last couple of decades, and you can purchase it readily from most supermarkets.
+It has become popular in the West over the last couple of decades, and you can purchase it readily from most supermarkets.

 Sauerkraut